michielplatteau/CCBDA_project/README.md

 # Discussion on the use of the twelve-factor methodology as stated in the requirements.

 1. Codebase
- * We used github for the codebase.
-The labs teached us to work with github and we notice that we can work with it way better than in february.
-All our code is pushed to the github repo as much as possible.
+ * We used GitHub for the codebase.
+The labs have taught us to work with GitHub, and we have noticed that we can work with it way better than in February.
+All our code is pushed to the GitHub repo as much as possible.
- * We used different branches for different development fases, so we always had a stable main branch.
+ * We used different branches for different development phases, so we always had a stable main branch.
 Different team members could work on different branches at the same time to develop different things.
-Then github allows us to merge everything into a stable deployment branch with all the features working.
+Then GitHub allows us to merge everything into a stable deployment branch with all the features working.
  * We did have to use .gitignore to prevent pushing too much, such as pychache, big data files, our virtual environment and pycharm's